steve4744/WhatIsThis/README.md

 [MythicMobs](https://www.spigotmc.org/resources/mythicmobs-free-version.5702/ "MythicMobs") by Xikage

 ## Dependencies
-The latest version of this plugin requires Java 17 and Minecraft/Spigot 1.17.1 - 1.20.1.<br>
+The latest release of this plugin requires Java 17 and Minecraft/Spigot 1.17.1 - 1.20.1.<br>
-The minimum requirement for Oraxen is version 1.140.0.<br>
+The latest release supports Oraxen 1.157.4.<br>
-The minimum requirement for Nova is version 0.10.
+The latest release supports Nova 0.14.2.

 Version 4.5 is supported for servers running a minimum of Java 16 and Minecraft/Spigot 1.17.1.